draperd/vigilant-invention/README.md

 ## What is this?
 This is a work-in-progress forms library for use with React.
-It builds upon ideas that can be found in [Aikau](https://github.com/Alfresco/Aikau) and [studious-fiesta](https://github.com/draperd/studious-fiesta) for defining forms through declaration.
+It provides a way of building forms through declaration rather than coding.

 ## What's with the name?
 GitHub suggested it when I created the repository.
 I'm no better at naming things.
 It'll do for now.